rerun-io/rerun/docs/content/getting-started/data-in/rust.md

 }
 ```

-Alternatively, you can use [`rerun::native_viewer::show`](https://docs.rs/rerun/latest/rerun/native_viewer/fn.show.html) to start a viewer on the main thread (for platform-compatibility reasons) and feed it data from memory.
+Alternatively, you can use [`rerun::native_viewer::show`](https://docs.rs/rerun/latest/rerun/native_viewer/fn.show.html) to start a Viewer on the main thread (for platform-compatibility reasons) and feed it data from memory.
 This requires the `native_viewer` feature to be enabled in `Cargo.toml`:

 ```toml